jpedretti/VR-Job-Simulator-But-You-Make_Phones/README.md

 # VR Job Simulator, But You Make Phones

 This is a VR project that clones the popular VR game Job Simulator, but with a twist: instead of working in an office, a store, or a kitchen, you work in a phone factory.
-Your job is to assemble phones as fast as you can.
-You can also interact with various objects and tools in the factory, such as hammers, screwdrivers, batteries, etc.
+Your task is to assemble smartphones as quickly and efficiently as possible.
+This will involve interacting with various tools and objects in the factory, such as hammers, screwdrivers, and batteries.
+You’ll need to weld, screw, press, and fit parts together to create a fully functional smartphone.
+Are you ready to take on this challenge?
+Can you keep up the pace?

 ## Features